jessoliva/read-chiquis/README.md

 ## 📝&nbsp; Description
 A command-line application that accepts user input, using that input a wonderful README.md file is generated for you!
 The generated README.md file will be located in the dist folder.
 In there you can make any necessary final changes.

+Use this app to create this README.md :)

 ## 🛠️&nbsp; Installation

 On the main page of the read-chiquis repository click on 'Fork' on the right hand side.
 This will clone the repository onto your GitHub!